 5. Processed meat

-The International Agency for Research on Cancer (IARC) classified processed meat as a carcinogen after experts from 10 countries looking at more than 800 studies found eating 50 grams—about four strips of bacon or one hot dog—every day increased the risk of colorectal cancer by 18 percent.
+The International Agency for Research on Cancer (IARC) classified processed meat as a carcinogen after experts from 10 countries looking at more than 800 studies found eating 50 gramsabout four strips of bacon or one hot dogevery day increased the risk of colorectal cancer by 18 per cent.

 6. Artificial colours

-A 2010 report by the Centre for Science in the Public Interest called Food Dyes: A Rainbow of Risks concluded the nine FDA-approved artificial dyes approved in the United States may be carcinogenic, cause behaviour problems, and/or are inadequately tested.
+A 2010 report by the Centre for Science in the Public Interest called Food Dyes: A Rainbow of Risks concluded the nine FDA-approved artificial dyes approved in the United States may be carcinogenic, cause behavioural problems, and/or are inadequately tested.

 7. Microwave popcorn

 Some microwave popcorn bags are lined with a chemical that decomposes to produce perfluorooctanoic acid (PFOA).
 PFOA has been linked to an increased risk of liver, prostate, and other cancers.
 Another chemical used in artificial butter flavour, diacetyl, may cause lung damage.
-It’s easy to make your own microwave popcorn with a brown paper bag and some coconut oil.
+Its easy to make your microwave popcorn with a brown paper bag and some coconut oil.

 8. Hydrogenated oils

 In addition to being bad for your heart, hydrogenated oils can cause inflammation and cell damage that has been linked to cancer and other diseases.
-The U.S. Food and Drug Administration banned partially hydrogenated oils in January of 2015, giving food manufacturers three years to remove them from their products.
+The U.S. Food and Drug Administration banned partially hydrogenated oils in January 2015, giving food manufacturers three years to remove them from their products.

 9. Charred meats

-The high temperatures used to heavily grill meat can produce carcinogens called heterocyclic aromatic amines and also polycyclic aromatic hydrocarbons if you like your steak well-done.
+The high temperatures used to heavily grill meat can produce carcinogens called heterocyclic aromatic amines and also polycyclic aromatic hydrocarbons if you like your steak well done.

 10. Farmed salmon